Hristiyan-Petrov/perosnal-projects/README.md

 3. Open two terminals: one for the frontend and one for the backend.

-4. Install dependencies for each end

-5. In Terminal 1 – Frontend
+4. In Terminal 1 – Frontend

 ```bash
 cd client